Turkish high-speed YHT train

 How to buy tickets

 How to buy train tickets.
-Booking normally opens 30 days ahead.
-If you want a train ticket with a bus connection added, buy at the station.
+Booking normally opens 60 days ahead.

 Back to top